 Vitamin B2:

-Vitamin B2 is one of the vitamins that have a great effect on lipid metabolism.
-Vitamin B2 or riboflavin is one of the essential vitamins for the body that is not stored in the body and is effective in healing mouth ulcers.
-Eliminating dandruff, promoting hair growth, eliminating bulimia, improving itching and burning of the eyes, reducing migraine headaches, reducing gingivitis and anorexia nervosa are some of the uses and benefits of vitamin B2.
-Deficiency of this substance in the body can reduce the level of the body’s immunity and cause skin problems and liver failure.
-Also, the defense mechanism in the cells of these people is disrupted.
-Vitamin B2 can be found in many foods such as dairy products (especially milk and cheese), eggs, meats, fresh vegetables, liver, offal, fish, wheat germ, peanuts, walnuts, hazelnuts, pistachios, sunflower seeds, Avocado, apricot, raspberry, barley, soy, cauliflower, whey, yogurt, cranberries, potatoes, pinto beans, tomatoes, grapes, dates, coconut, chestnut, peas, lentils, beets, Found cobs, asparagus, lettuce, etc.
+A deficiency of this substance in the body can reduce the body’s immunity and cause skin problems and liver failure.
+Also, the defence mechanisms in the cells of these people are disrupted.
+Vitamin B2 can be found in many foods, such as dairy products (especially milk and cheese), eggs, meats, fresh vegetables, liver, and offal.
+We can also find it in wheat germ, peanuts, walnuts, hazelnuts, pistachios, sunflower seeds, avocado, apricot, raspberry, barley, soy, cauliflower, whey, yoghurt, cranberries, potatoes, pinto beans, tomatoes, grapes, dates, coconut, chestnut, peas, lentils, beets, found cobs, asparagus, lettuce, etc.

 However, people with riboflavin deficiency can make up for this by buying vitamin B2 and its supplements.